lucified/minard-ui/README.md

 ## Other commands

-Run `npm run-script` to see other available commands.
+Run `npm run` to see other available commands.